Agnettah/Whois-Agnettah/README.md

 I'm a Software Engineer who is passionate about encouraging others to get in the industry.
 I enjoy community building, content creation and learning deeply about Javascript and Developer Advocacy.

-- 🌱 Currently learning: AI & Machine Learning
+- 🌱 Currently Developing: A role based mining system, addressing key pain points in the industry.
-- 🔭 Working on: CopyPasta Chrome Extension to make it work across browsers
+- 🔭 Working on: SDLC for a supply chain addressing the mining sector
+- 🎯 Projects: Created a presentation addressing issues in the Education sector # One-size-fits-none.
-- ⚡ Fun fact: I'm Jamaican and I love food 💃🏽
+- ⚡ Fun fact: I love doing hard things 💃🏽

 ## My Skills 🧠